Cascade Campus

 FN 110.
 Personal Nutrition.
 3 Credits.

 Explores personal food habits and beliefs.
 Emphasizes practical application of nutrition knowledge to enhance general health.
 Includes analyzing one's present diet and evaluating it according to latest nutritional guidelines.
-Covers basic nutrition and little or no science background is necessary to succeed.
+Covers science-based basic nutrition.
+Prerequisites: (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.

 FN 113.
 Everyday Cooking: Foods & Nutrition Lab.
 1 Credit.

 Provides an opportunity to apply foundational knowledge of food composition and nutritional values to food preparation.
 Explores skills in meal planning, recipe modification and basic cooking techniques.
-Prerequisite/concurrent: FN 110 or FN 225 or FT 103.
 Audit available.

 FN 114.
 Cultural Food Studies.
 3 Credits.

-Investigates cultural, spiritual, economic, and social influences on food choices.
+Investigates cultural, spiritual/religious, economic, and social influences on food choices.
 Provides awareness and understanding of diverse populations within our society and knowledge of food customs of peoples with different ethnic backgrounds.
 Explores food traditions from a variety of cultures through hands-on cooking instruction.
-Recommended: FN 110 or FN 113.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 FN 211.
 Personal & Social Frameworks for Nutrition & Healthy Aging.
 3 Credits.